matterhorn103/quanstants/README.md

 ## TODO

-* Complex quantities
-* Uncertainty calculations
+* Support for complex numbers
+* Support for logarithmic units
-* Discard uncertainties on rounding
+* Discard uncertainties on rounding/generally make sure precision of numbers and uncertainties agree
+* Adjustment of prefixes (either automatically or on request) so that e.g. 2000 kJ becomes 2 MJ
+* Complete (>95%) test coverage
+* Documentation beyond this readme